-This loco is roughly based on an Aveling and Porter 2-2-0 tram loco; specifially, "Blue Circle", currently located on the Battlefield Railway in Leicestershire.
+This loco is roughly based on an Aveling and Porter 2-2-0 tram loco; specifially, "Blue Circle", which has changed ownership and location many times.
 A photo of one of the originals is shown on the left at the bottom.
 This lookalike was built up using parts from a variety of sources.
 The boiler, firebox and smokebox are from a Mamod TE1A, the wheels are from a Hornby Rocket, some of the mechanical parts are Meccano, the frames and buffer beams were scratch built.

 The burner is a vapourising meths type, modified from a third party replacement for the standard Mamod one.
 It is located in a firebox from a Mamod TE1A, modified to provide bearings for the Meccano rear axle.
 The boiler is a standard TE1A boiler, 1 3/4" diameter x 6" overall length (somewhat shorter internally).